powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 - The current section count is expected to be greater than one and lesser or equal to the maximum section count.
 - Regulation for shunt compensators does not necessarily model automation, it can represent human actions on the network e.g. an operator activating or deactivating a shunt compensator).
-However, it can of course be integrated on a power flow calculation or not, depending of what is wanted to be shown.
+However, it can of course be integrated on a power flow calculation or not, depending on what is wanted to be shown.
 - In case of a capacitor, the value for its Q will be negative.
 - In case of a reactor, the value for its Q will be positive.